ryan-hays/core/misc/affinity_freshman.md

 # clone affinity core into your working directory
 ubuntu@ip-172-31-4-5:~/maksym$ git clone https://github.com/mitaffinity/core.git
 cd core
 python av4_main.py
+# does not work; the database is empty
 # point the script to the location of the database
 vi (or any other command line text file editor; some people like nano)
-# the database has already been donloaded to the instance
+# the database has already been downloaded to the instance
 # change the database path under flags to
 # /home/ubuntu/common/data/labeled_av4
+python av4_main.py

 # does not work; needs latest tensorflow
 # tensorflow12 is hidden in an envoronmental variable